Michael Powell: Film career

 In 1937 Powell completed his first truly personal project, The Edge of the World.
 Powell gathered together a cast and crew who were willing to take part in an expedition to what was then a very isolated part of the UK.
 They had to stay there for quite a few months and finished up with a film which not only told the story he wanted but also captured the raw natural beauty of the location.

 By 1939, Powell had been hired as a contract director by Alexander Korda on the strength of The Edge of the World.
 Korda set him to work on some projects such as Burmese Silver that were subsequently cancelled.
 Nonetheless, Powell was brought in to save a film that was being made as a vehicle for two of Korda's star players, Conrad Veidt and Valerie Hobson.
-The film was The Spy in Black, where Powell first met Emeric Pressburger in 1939.
+The film was The Spy in Black, during pre-production of which Powell first met Emeric Pressburger in 1939.